Last update from 23.10.2023

 5. Packaging register of the United Kingdom

 Finally, some good news: Most (foreign) e-commerce businesses are currently not required to join the national packaging register of the UK.
-Obligations only arise for companies with an annual sales turnover of 2 million GBP and 50 tons of packaging waste.
+Obligations only arise for companies with an annual sales turnover of 1 million GBP and 25 tons of packaging waste.
+In addition to this every company needs a branch office in the UK.

 The UK packaging register as well as the waste registers for batteries and WEEE is accessible here: https://npwd.environment-agency.gov.uk/